how to get rid of period pains

 menstrugole releases period pains

 It is recommended to take 1 -2 capsules 3 times a day.
-But unfortunately it can be found only on Iranian market…
+But unfortunately, it can be found only on the Iranian market…

-On the other hand, propolis can be found everywhere, it is safe and it has also other health properties.
-I am personally amazed of all the studies telling us how this propolis is good at almost everything.
+On the other hand, propolis can be found everywhere, it is safe, and it also has other health properties.
+I am personally amazed by all the studies telling us how this propolis is good at almost everything.

 Make sure you buy the good stuff!
-Here are some examples from Amazon (affiliate links):
+Here is an example from Amazon (affiliate link):

 Oh, and girls, you can even have a nice drink while on period.
-Propolis will protect your liver also!
+Propolis will protect your liver, too!

 Other references: